ashutoshmjain/gita/src/how.md

 </div>

 In modern parlance, world wide web is like `Smriti`, and `Podcasts` are akin to `Shruties`.
-Given that it is way easier to scribe text and record audio, thanks to computers and smart phones, we now have lot of scribed information but the quality is substantially marginalized.
-Thus looking at the original `Smriti`, in both text and audio formats, opens up a profound source of wisdom.
+Given that it is way easier to scribe text and record audio, thanks to computers and smart phones, we now have tons of scribed information, but the quality is questionable.
+Thus looking at the first `Smriti`, in both text and audio formats, opens up a profound source of wisdom.

 ---